dusty-nv/jetson-inference/docs/aux-image.md

 |                 | `bayer-rggb`  | `IMAGE_BAYER_RGGB` | `uint8`   | 8         |
 | **Grayscale**   | `gray8`       | `IMAGE_GRAY8`      | `uint8`   | 8         |
 |                 | `gray32f`     | `IMAGE_GRAY32F`    | `float`   | 32        |
-* The bit depth represents the effective number of bits per pixel.
+* The bit depth represents the effective number of bits per pixel
 * For detailed specifications of the YUV formats, refer to [fourcc.org](http://fourcc.org/yuv.php)

-* In C++, the RGB/RGBA formats are the only ones that should be used with the templated `uchar3`/`uchar4`/`float3`/`float4` types.
+> **note:** in C++, the RGB/RGBA formats are the only ones that should be used with the `uchar3`/`uchar4`/`float3`/`float4` vector types.
 It is assumed that when these types are used, the images are in RGB/RGBA.

-To convert images between data formats and/or colorspaces, see the [Color Conversion](#color-conversion) section.

 ## Image Allocation